danfuzz/samizdat/doc/samizdat-0/library-list.md

 `n` must be non-negative and less than or equal to the size of the list.
 If not, it is an error (terminating the runtime).

+#### `listMap(list, function) <> list`

+Maps each element of a list using a mapping function, collecting the results into a new list.
+The given function is called on each list element, with two arguments, namely the element's index (zero-based) and value.

+If the function returns void for any given call, then no item is added for the corresponding element.
+This means the size of the result may be smaller than the size of the argument.

+**Note:** See `stringMap` for discussion about choice of argument order.

 #### `listNth(list, n, notFound?) <> . | !.`

 Returns the `n`th (zero-based) element of the given list, if `n` is